1. SUNY College of Technology at Alfred

 Waltham, MA • Private

 The skills section on your resume can be almost as important as the experience section, so you want it to be an accurate portrayal of what you can do.
 Luckily, we've found all of the skills you'll need so even if you don't have these skills yet, you know what you need to work on.
-Out of all the resumes we looked through, 17.3% of outside sales representatives listed customer service on their resume, but soft skills such as customer-service skills and interpersonal skills are important as well.
+Out of all the resumes we looked through, 33.4% of direct sales representatives listed customer service on their resume, but soft skills such as interpersonal skills and physical stamina are important as well.

-Zippia allows you to choose from different easy-to-use Outside Sales Representative templates, and provides you with expert advice.
-Using the templates, you can rest assured that the structure and format of your Outside Sales Representative resume is top notch.
+Zippia allows you to choose from different easy-to-use Direct Sales Representative templates, and provides you with expert advice.
+Using the templates, you can rest assured that the structure and format of your Direct Sales Representative resume is top notch.
 Choose a template with the colors, fonts & text sizes that are appropriate for your industry.

 After extensive research and analysis, Zippia's data science team found that:

-Some places are better than others when it comes to starting a career as an outside sales representative.
-The best states for people in this position are New Jersey, Minnesota, North Dakota, and Massachusetts.
-Outside sales representatives make the most in New Jersey with an average salary of $69,256.
-Whereas in Minnesota and North Dakota, they would average $68,770 and $67,722, respectively.
-While outside sales representatives would only make an average of $67,477 in Massachusetts, you would still make more there than in the rest of the country.
+Some places are better than others when it comes to starting a career as a direct sales representative.
+The best states for people in this position are Maine, Minnesota, Washington, and Oregon.
+Direct sales representatives make the most in Maine with an average salary of $69,856.
+Whereas in Minnesota and Washington, they would average $63,662 and $63,617, respectively.
+While direct sales representatives would only make an average of $60,943 in Oregon, you would still make more there than in the rest of the country.
 We determined these as the best states based on job availability and pay.
 By finding the median salary, cost of living, and using the Bureau of Labor Statistics' Location Quotient, we narrowed down our list of states to these four.

 |Rank||Company||Average Salary||Hourly Rate||Job Openings|